EOFY offer

 FAQs on marginal cost

-Here are answers to some common questions about marginal cost.
+Here are answers to frequently asked questions about marginal cost.

 What causes marginal cost to increase?

 Marginal cost increases when you hit capacity limits, pay overtime wages, or source materials from more expensive suppliers.
-Major jumps often occur when you expand and need new equipment or additional staff.
+Major jumps often occur when you need new equipment, additional facilities, or extra staff to sustain higher output.

 What's the difference between marginal cost and average cost?

 Marginal cost measures the expense of producing one additional unit, while average cost divides your total costs by all units produced.
-Use marginal cost for growth decisions and average cost for general pricing benchmarks.
+When marginal cost sits below average cost, each new unit pulls the average down; when it sits above, each new unit pushes the average up.

 How does marginal cost relate to my profit margin?